hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 SELECT * FROM someMap WHERE this = CAST(?
 AS INTEGER)
 ```

-#### An Example of Casting
+#### 8.7.9.2.
+An Example of Casting

-Since Node.js client uses double as default number type, to compare with an integer based column you need to use casting.
+Since Node.js client's number type is like a double, to compare with an integer-like column, you need to use casting.
+Alternatively, you can use `Long` objects to compare with columns with `BIGINT` type.

-In the example below, age column is of type `INTEGER`.
+In the example below, the `age` column's type is `INTEGER`.
 Since numbers are sent as `DOUBLE` by default and `DOUBLE` is not
 comparable with `INTEGER`, the query needs a `CAST`.
-Note that, the cast can fail if the sent number cannot be converted to
+Note that, the cast can fail if the parameter cannot be converted to
 an integer.

 ```javascript